Main Menu Main Content

 • Settled at less than 1% of the claimant’s alleged damages a claim alleging sexual harassment by a supervisor as well as sex and disability discrimination.

-• Obtained dismissal of a lawsuit against a client which claimed damages related to an alleged workplace injury.
+• Obtained dismissal of a lawsuit against a client that claimed damages related to an alleged workplace injury.

 • In two cases brought against a municipality alleging civil rights violations, succeeded in obtaining summary judgment in one case and settling the other case for a total of $0 to the plaintiff.